contosowiki/contosowiki.github.io/index.md

 Contoso Wiki is a fictional company with three offices.

-The primary role of IT administrator is to oversee and maintain all aspects of a company’s computer infrastructure.
+The primary role of IT administrators is to oversee and maintain all aspects of a company’s computer infrastructure.

 This includes maintaining: